Whitney Biennial

 The Whitney Biennial is a biennial exhibition of contemporary American art organized by the Whitney Museum of American Art in New York City.
-The event began as an annual exhibition in 1932; the first biennial was held in 1973.
-It is considered the longest-running and most important survey of contemporary art in the United States.
-The Biennial helped bring artists including Georgia O'Keeffe, Jackson Pollock, and Jeff Koons, among others to prominence.
+The exhibition series began in 1932, running first as biennials and then, from 1937, as annuals; the current biennial format was established in 1973.
+It is widely considered as the most important survey exhibition of contemporary art in the United States.
+The Biennial helped bring artists including Georgia O'Keeffe, Jackson Pollock, and Jeff Koons, among others, to prominence.

 Artists

 In 2010, for the first time a majority of the 55 artists included in that survey of contemporary American art were women.
 The 2012 exhibition featured 51 artists, the smallest number in the event's history.

 The fifty-one artists for 2012 were selected by curator Elisabeth Sussman and freelance curator Jay Sanders.
 It was open for three months up to May 27, 2012 and presented for the first time "heavy weight" on dance, music and theater.
 Those performance art variations were open to spectators for an entire day on a separate floor.